-Ms. So Wai Lam ("Ms. So"), aged 42, has been appointed as an independent non-executive Director of the Company since October 2010.
+Ms. So Wai Lam ("Ms. So"), aged 43, has been appointed as an independent non-executive Director of the Company since October 2010.
 She holds a Bachelor's Degree in Science with double majors in Mathematics and Statistics from the University of British Columbia in Canada and a Master's Degree in Finance from the University of Hong Kong.
 Ms. So has over 16 years of experience in the corporate finance industry.
 She is a responsible officer of INCU Corporate Finance Limited, a licensed corporation which carries out Type 6 (Advising on corporate finance) regulated activity under the Securities and Futures Ordinance.
+Ms. So had resigned as an independent non-executive Director on 31 July 2024.